Why did I receive a bill from the State for fire prevention?

 If the courts might overturn it, then do I have to pay it?

 Yes.
 You have 30 days from the mailing of the bill to pay it.
-If you are late, there is a 20% penalty, plus interest.
-For every 30 days after that, another 20% penalty is added, plus interest.
+If you are late, there is a 10% penalty, plus interest.
 The fee is a lien on your property, and failure to pay can result in foreclosure.

 Can I get my money back?